implse/Data_Structure_Python/README.md

 A Linked List is a data structure used for storing collections of data.
 Each element of a linked list is called an node.

+Linked Lists typically contain unidirectional links (next node), but some implementations make use of bidirectional links (next and previous nodes).

 - Not contiguous piece of memory.
 - Differing size storage space at each index.
 - Dynamic - New piece of memory allocated for each node.

+Linked Lists are sequential-access data structure.

 ### Nodes